backupbrew/switchbrew/Capture services.md

 This is "nn::capsrv::UserIdList".
 This is a 0x88-byte struct.

+# LoadAlbumScreenShotImageOutputForApplication

+This is "nn::capsrv::sf::LoadAlbumScreenShotImageOutputForApplication".
+This is a 0x500-byte struct.

+# ScreenShotDecodeOption

+This is "nn::capsrv::ScreenShotDecodeOption".
+This is a 0x20-byte struct.

 # Notes

 capsrv is responsible for validating the MACs for screenshots stored on